CV Pipeline Customization#

 To customize the models, follow the steps below:

-1. Mount the custom models: The custom models should be locally available on the host machine in MODEL_ROOT_DIR directory.
+1. Mount the custom models: The custom models must be locally available on the host machine in MODEL_ROOT_DIR directory.

 2. Provide fine-tuned ONNX models: Replace the existing models with your own fine-tuned ONNX models.